- A 0 percent intro APR is a promotion that credit card issuers offer to new cardholders.

 Our favorite 0% intro APR cards

-Wells Fargo Active Cash℠ Card: Best for flat-rate cash back
+Wells Fargo Active Cash® Card: Best for flat-rate cash rewards

-The Wells Fargo Active Cash Card offers 0 percent intro APR for 15 months from account opening on purchases and qualifying balance transfers (14.99 percent to 24.99 variable APR thereafter).
-Since this cash rewards card also offers unlimited 2 percent cash rewards on purchases, you can earn money on everything you buy while saving money on interest charges.
+The Wells Fargo Active Cash Card offers 0 percent intro APR for 15 months on purchases and qualifying balance transfers from account opening (16.49 percent, 21.49 percent, or 26.49 percent variable APR thereafter).
+Since this cash rewards card also offers unlimited 2 percent cash rewards on purchases, you can earn money on stuff you buy while saving money on interest charges.
 That’s a win-win—and when you add in the $200 bonus cash rewards you can earn after spending $1,000 on purchases in the first three months, the Wells Fargo Active Cash becomes a win-win-win.